 In support of our values, we developed four environmental principles that define our commitment to doing business in environmentally responsible ways:

 Our measures to protect the environment are based on our awareness of the value of the complexity of the natural world.
-We recognize the importance of conserving biological diversity—the rich variety of life on Earth: its ecosystems and species, and the ecological processes that support them.
-Chevron’s biodiversity position expresses our commitment to incorporating biodiversity considerations into capital project evaluations and decision making as part of our corporate Environmental Stewardship and ESHIA processes.
+We recognize the importance of conserving biological diversity—the rich variety of life on Earth, including ecosystems and species and the ecological processes that support them.
+Our OEMS includes processes and tools for managing potential environmental impacts of all kinds, including on biodiversity.
+Chevron’s Biodiversity Statement expresses our commitment to incorporating biodiversity considerations into capital project evaluations and operational decision-making as part of our corporate Environmental Stewardship and ESHIA processes.

-Conserving Freshwater Resources
+Protecting and Conserving Water Resources

-Updated: May 2013
+Updated: May 2015